gpasq/newver/README.md

-To install this locally, run
+I made this to have a platform agnostic `newver` command to run on Mac, Linux, and Windows.
+Install it with

 ``` npm install -g git+https://github.com/gpasq/newver.git```